amoogat/AI-Marketing-Campaign/README.md

 # AI-Marketing-Campaign
 Hypertunes a variety of classifiers to optimize call lists for marketing campaigns.

-## Recall Metric
+## Choice of Metric
-I chose the recall metric as the scoring metric since the goal to me was to maximize the true positive rate.
-This is so that the script can be run on a large unfiltered call list to output a smaller call list that brings in the maximum income.
-Since we are using recall, we will maximize the actual amount of true positives in our test data.
-This means when our model predicts the person will donate, they are far more likely to donate than a randomly sampled person.
+I chose the recall metric as the scoring metric since my goal was to maximize the true positive rate.
+This is so that the script can be run on a large unfiltered call list, and output a smaller call list that would in the maximum income.
+Using recall will maximize the number of true positives in our test data.
+This means when our model predicts a person will help our campaign, it is far more likely than say a randomly sampled person contributing.

 ## Overall Performance
-From a high level picture, we can see that the Logistic Regression model performed the best in accuracy, but the KNN model performed the best in recall.
-The SVM model was higher in accuracy and precision than the others, but it was ineffective considering the training time (8 hours or so), given that we don't want to spend the amount of resources on training a SVM for this process.
+From a high level, we see that the Logistic Regression model performed the best in accuracy, but the KNN model performed the best in recall.
+The SVM model was actually higher in accuracy and precision than the others, but it was ineffective considering the training time (8 hours or so), given that we don't want to spend the amount of resources on training a SVM for this process.
 | Model                          | Accuracy | Precision | Recall   | F1 Score | Training Time | ROC AUC  |
 |--------------------------------|----------|-----------|----------|----------|---------------|----------|
 | Logistic Regression            | 0.90150  | 0.772205  | 0.599821 | 0.633795 | 5.614763      | 0.772186 |